operate-first/community/_sources/open-source-services.md

 **A:** The minimal requirements above _do not require_ that the Open Source service lead a community built around it.

 If your project grows bigger, and has many participants, then forming a community with the typical components (communication venues, code of conduct, governance, etc.) is _recommended_, and brings significant further Open Source benefits.

+Among other things, having a community means sharing your documentation, issues, and a roadmap.
+It also means conducting most planning conversations about the service in the open, and not limiting participation to your team.
+Without these things, your community interaction will be more painful.